 Around the age of 6, it is a good idea to start supplementing your Maltese’s diet with natural, whole-foods sources of antioxidants.
 As your pup gets older, these antioxidants will help to support cellular function and they may age a little more gracefully.

-A good line to consider are meal enhancements from Purina, like Purina Pro Plan Additions Chicken and Berries Puree.
+A good line to consider are meal enhancements from Purina, like Purina Pro Plan Additions Puree.
 There a variety of additions that you can squeeze onto the best dog food for Maltese dogs in their senior years.
 Some contain high levels of naturally-derived antioxidants from fresh foods like blueberries and pumpkin.